kinjalp5609-crypto/Synapse/README.md

 # Team

 Members and their roles:
-Kinjal - Team Lead — software devolopment and hardware testing Joshika - software devolopment and documentation
+Kinjal - Team Lead — software development and hardware testing Joshika - software development and documentation
 Pema - circuit diagram and circuit wiring
 Prajna -  Bill of Materials and CAD design